2022 Karnataka hijab row: Background

 According to the BBC, the coastal belt of Karnataka has seen protests over hijab in the past but such issues were often quickly resolved.
 Not all cases were easy, however.
 A second-year PU student at Moodabidri was disallowed from attending classes for an entire year in 2011–12 due to her insistence on wearing a hijab.
 There have also been instances of Hindu students protesting with saffron scarves to oppose Muslim students being allowed with hijab or burqa in classes.
 The Muslim women were said to have been anxious that their parents would not allow them to go to college without their religious clothing.

 The coastal districts of Dakshina Kannada and Udupi have seen sectarian polarisation over the decades with the rise of Hindu nationalism, represented by organisations like Bajrang Dal, Hindu Jagarana Vedike, Vishva Hindu Parishad (VHP) and Akhila Bharatiya Vidyarthi Parishad (ABVP), and a parallel mobilisation of the Muslim community by the Popular Front of India (PFI) and its affiliates Campus Front of India (CFI) and the Social Democratic Party of India.
 The PFI, CFI and seven other associated outfits were banned by the Government of India for unlawful activities in September 2022.

-Since 2019, Karnataka has been governed by the Hindu nationalist Bharatiya Janata Party (BJP).
-It has adopted popular Hindu nationalist policies such as banning cow slaughter and passing an "anti-conversion bill" which prohibits conversion from one religion to another by misrepresentation, force, fraud, allurement or marriage.
+From 2019 to 2023, Karnataka had been governed by the Hindu nationalist Bharatiya Janata Party (BJP).
+It had adopted popular Hindu nationalist policies such as banning cow slaughter and passing an "anti-conversion bill" which prohibits conversion from one religion to another by misrepresentation, force, fraud, allurement or marriage.
 Because the bill prohibits conversion for the sake of marriage, critics fear that the bill makes it difficult for interfaith couples to marry or for individuals to convert to Christianity or Islam.